shreepublic/wh-support-docs/docs/prerequisites/prerequisites-802.md

 ### Reporting and Analysis

-BIRT (Business Intelligent and Reporting Tools) is an (Eclipse) open source component which provides a development and execution environment for Curam Business Intelligence (BI) content.
+Eclipse Business Intelligent and Reporting Tools (BIRT) is an open source component that provides a development and execution environment for Curam Business Intelligence (BI) content.

 The use of a second Eclipse instance for BIRT development is recommended as standard Curam development often requires an Eclipse version that is not compatible with the certified BIRT development environment.

-See the Development Environment Installation Guide and the BIRT Developer Guide  provide a full explanation.
+For more information, see the Development Environment Installation Guide and the BIRT Developer Guide.

 |Supported software|Version|Details|
 |------------------|-------|-------|